 Then put gravel on the second bucket and rocks on the first bucket.
 Cover with a lid.
 You may use a net or sieve at the topmost layer.
 Similarly, let boiled water flow through all these layers 2 to 3 times.
 Discard the impure water.
 After about an hour, your filter is fit for use.
 It is advisable to use boiled water always before you drink.
 Your filter is ready!
 Take a glass of water and drink to your heart’s content!

-Following these steps, now you will easily be able to make your very own activated charcoal water filter whether in small scale or a large scale.
+Following these steps, now you will easily be able to make your very own activated charcoal water filter whether on a small scale or a large scale.

 How Does an Activated Charcoal Filter Work?